 - Orange Liqueur – There is a wide variety of types of orange liqueurs.
 I love using Cointreau, a higher price version, but worth it.

-- Orange Juice – This adds a bright flavor to this cocktail, and mixes well with the apple cider taste and the orange liqueur.
+- Orange Juice – This adds a bright flavor to this cocktail and mixes well with the apple cider.

-- Fruit – Use an apple and orange, and cut them up into small chunks.
-You can even eat them after soaking up all those beautiful flavors in this cocktail.
+- Fruit – Slice an apple and an orange.
+Add a squeeze of lemon to the apples to keep them from browning.
+You can even eat the fruit after soaking up all those beautiful flavors in this cocktail.

 How to make Apple Cider Sangria:

-- Prepare the fruit – Cut the orange and apple up in chunks.
-Squeeze a lemon over the top, and mix.
-Place the fruit in a large pitcher
+Prepare the fruit – Use a sharp knife to slice the orange and apple in thin strips.
+Squeeze a lemon over the top of the apple, and mix.
+Set aside.

-- Serve – To serve, pour sangria into mason jars along with some of the prepared fruit.
-Add some fresh cranberries and a cinnamon stick.
+Serve – To serve, pour sangria into mason jars along with some of the prepared fruit.
+Add a cinnamon stick, if desired.

-You could also make a batch of frozen sugared cranberries to make them sparkle.
-Love that!
+You could also make a batch of frozen sugared cranberries to make these sparkle, especially if serving over Christmas.

 Apple cider is raw apple juice that has not been filtered to remove particles of pulp or sediment.
 Apple Juice is juice that has been filtered to remove pulp or sediment and then pasteurized to stay fresh longer.
 This recipe calls for apple cider, readily available at grocery stores in the fall.

-- diced apple and orange - to serve
+- sliced apple and orange – to serve

 - squeeze of lemon

-To serve, pour sangria into mason jars, along with some of the soaked fruit, a couple of ice cubes, some fresh cranberries (for color, optional), and a cinnamon stick.
+- To serve, pour sangria into mason jars along with some of the prepared fruit.
+Add a cinnamon stick, if desired.